Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session4.md

 Open source, GitLab, and Odoo, this means that it is the definitive opposite of closed source meaning it can be modified freely.

+Benefits and disadvantages of open source and closed source

+It is cost effective due to not needing a license meaning there is no extra fees to pay for, versatility due to anyone being able to modify it.
+However, there are disadvantages such as lack of security and concerns, and lack of support due to assistance not being available like other closed sources.
+Whereas, closed sources advantages include Support being more available and ready, better security measures.
+The disadvantages include the lack of collaboration that open source has to offer leading to a limited customisations.
+Overseen at, (Anon.
+2024b)

 Node-RED, a low level development tool for programming.
 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*